goto-eof/t-bot/README.md

 Do the same for the tbot-daemon project.

+**3 - maven settings**

-**3 - create a user maven settingx.xml file and add and edit the content [from here](https://github.com/AndreiDodu/t-bot/blob/main/tbot/config-samples/user-maven-settings.xml).
+Create a user maven settingx.xml file and add and edit the content [from here](https://github.com/AndreiDodu/t-bot/blob/main/tbot/config-samples/user-maven-settings.xml).

 **4 - Database**